 - Membership of professional associations;

-- Practice and/or business details including GSKA product usage;
+- Practice and/or business details including GSKA and GSKCHA product usage;

 - Details of sales representative appointments and pharmaceutical company sponsored programs such as seminars and meetings.